- April 20, 1963

 Successful beginning of career

-He was born on 20th of April 1963 in Joinville, in the northeast of the State of Santa Catarina, close to the Atlantic coast.
+Mauricio Gugelmin was in April 1963 in Joinville, in the northeast of the State of Santa Catarina, close to the Atlantic coast.
 As a son of wealthy merchant and antique cars collector, so as a boy Mauricio was fascinated with cars.
 At the age of 8, he began to race karting and the success was instants.
 Gugelmin was a local champion for nine years in a row while in 1980 he became a national champion.

 In the following year, he progressed to single-seaters and won the Brazilian Formula Fiat Championship title in the first attempt.
 After so many success, he decided to try his luck in Europe and in 1982 Gugelmin went to the United Kingdom with a wish to make a breakthrough in major competitions.